arh1/presentation-docker-drupal/slides/docker.md

 </code></pre>

 ~Notes:
-* docker-compose up will pull images if you don't have them yet
-* docker-compose to work with multi-container apps
 * docker for lower-level commands; interact with images, build an app
+* Docker compose to work with multi-container apps
+* 'docker-compose up' will pull images if you don't have them yet